Wake Forest University (WFU) School of Law

 There are many choices of convenient, comfortable, affordable housing in Winston Salem.
 Wake Forest University maintains a limited number of university-owned houses which are available to law school students.
 These fully furnished properties are conveniently located within walking distance of the Law School.
 More information on these properties can be found on the Wake Forest Properties website.
 In addition, there are numerous housing options in the surrounding areas close to campus and many students find housing and/or roommates by using the Law School Housing List.

-Wake Forest offers a variety of participant and spectator sports for men and women.
+Wake Forest University offers a variety of participant and spectator sports for men and women.
 There are many activities to include indoor and outdoor tennis, swimming, jogging trails, and a state-of-the-art exercise center in the Benson and Miller University Centers.
-For spectators, Wake Forest plays a full schedule of Atlantic Coast Conference sports.
+For spectators, Wake Forest University plays a full schedule of Atlantic Coast Conference sports.
 Both JD and LLM students participate in a wide variety of intramural club sports on the campus such as soccer and flag football.

 Accepted applicants are encouraged to enroll in Wake Forest University's ELSE Program.
 This intensive four week academic legal-English program is designed specifically for incoming LLM students.